 - Friends and Family: Every artist needs a strong team around them to help them succeed.
 Your closest friends and family are an invaluable asset to both your music and your brand.
-Asking those around you to share your latest Facebook post or talk about your music to others is a great way to slowly but surely get the word out about your music.
+Asking those around you to support your music marketing efforts by for example sharing your latest Facebook post or talking about your music to others is a great way to slowly but surely get the word out about your music.

 - Social Media Campaigns: Social media has become a place to digest information, so why wouldn’t you promote your music here?
 Post updates as you progress through your carrier, offer behind the scenes footage on your Instagram, host give-away competitions to boost fan engagement – all whilst soft selling your brand and your music.
 Read how to optimise your Social Media reach here.

 - Collaborate with other artists: Music is all about collaborating with different people; there’s a reason you see so many singles released by big artists featuring other big artists.
 Collaborating allows you to sell your music and your brand to someone else’s loyal audience; reaching fans you may have never reached through your usual promotional efforts.
 Collaborating can come in many forms: performing a duet on stage, writing a song with another artist or working with a producer to remix your latest track (Think when Ed Sheehan releases a single, there’s the original and a load of remixes that you hear on different radio stations).
 Sites like Music Gateway are a great place to meet others who also want to collaborate.
-Have a look at our recommendations for the best collaborating sites here, or see the importance of remixing here.
+See the importance of remixing here.

 DIY Or Hired Help?